Dualog-students/Information/README.md

 ### Branch naming

+*Remember: Since we are using [Waffle.io](https://waffle.io) you should always append "#isseNumber" to the branch name, this automatically moves your issue in the kanban board.*

 *Info: Master and development branches are always protected, so you can't push directly to them*

 | Naming                            | When to use?                   |